GravityShark0/dwm-grav/README.md

 # dwm-grav
-a fork of dwm of my theme as a cloud save
+a fork of dwm with my theme

+patches:
+- gaplessgrid.c (dwm-ru_gaplessgrid-6.2 / dwm-gaplessgrid-20160731-56a31dc)
+- dwm-ru_gaps-6.3
+- shiftview.c